The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 | **Undefined** | `undefined`              | A variable that has been declared but not yet given a value | “Not yet set” values                                                  |
 | **Null**      | `null`                   | Intentional absence of a value                              | Representing “no result”                                              |

-There are also three **reference data types**: Objects, Arrays, and Functions (we'll talk about these later on).
+There are also three **reference data types**: Objects, Arrays, and Functions.

 | Reference Type | Syntax Example                             | What It Represents              | Common Use Cases                                               |
 | -------------- | ------------------------------------------ | ------------------------------- | -------------------------------------------------------------- |